swax/NAISYS/docs/019-voice-agent.md

   the `VoiceSession` instance, not a `useEffect` keyed on session status, so the normal connecting → live transition can't wipe the latch after socket events have already populated it.
+- **Images travel with the digest.** When a log entry carries an image attachment (detected by mime type on `attachmentFilename`), `voiceLogBuffer` collects it alongside the coalesced text.
+At flush, the scheduler fetches each image auth-aware from `/supervisor/api/attachments/:id/:filename`, base64-encodes it, and emits a single `conversation.item.create` with the text digest plus `input_image` items (`image_url` data URLs).
+Guards: a per-digest cap (`MAX_IMAGES_PER_DIGEST = 4`) with the omitted count surfaced inline in the text; a `MAX_IMAGE_BYTES` skip for oversized files (no down-sampling); and **session-level dedup** by `attachmentId` so a recurring screenshot id isn't re-priced.
+Fetch failures degrade to text-only — image I/O never blocks narration.
+Realtime image-token usage flows through the existing cost path
+  unchanged: `inputImageTokens` / `inputCachedImageTokens` are extracted from `response.done` and folded into the costs row's `input_tokens` / `cache_read_tokens` columns (the costs table has no image bucket;
+  `computeRealtimeModelCost` already prices them at the per-model rate).
+- **Two image sources, one pipeline.** The pipeline above expects images on `LogPushEntry.attachmentId`, which today only the **shell-produced image** path populates: `contextManager.appendImage` (driven by `ns-look` / `ns-desktop`) calls `logService.write({filepath})`, the hub uploads, and the resulting log entry carries the id.
+Inbound chat with image attachments takes a different code path — `formatUnreadChatLine` textifies attachments as ` [filename size]` and `contextManager.append` is called *without* `filepath`, so the image bytes never reach the run log.
+To close that gap in **chat mode**, the floating control adds a second subscription to the existing `chat-messages:${sortedParticipants}` socket room (the same feed `ChatThread` uses) and, on each `new-message` with image attachments, synthesizes `LogPushEntry`-shaped items via `voiceChatImages` and feeds them through `injectLogEntries`.
+The same buffer/cap/dedup/fetch path handles them — a screenshot attached to chat and the same id appearing later in bob's shell log produce one fetch, not two. **Console mode** intentionally does *not* subscribe to chat (the operator is on the runs page, not in any particular chat thread); shell-produced images are the only source there.

 ## When the voice agent speaks